Call the Police (G Girls song)

-"Call the Police" is a song recorded by Romanian girl band G Girls.
+"Call the Police" is a song recorded by Romanian girl supergroup G Girls.
 It was made available for digital consumption on 14 June 2016 through Global Records and Roton worldwide, while being distributed in Italy on 15 July 2016 by Ego.
 Serving as the group's debut recording, the track was written by Eric Turner and J-Son, while production was handled by Marcel Botezan and Sebastian Barac.
 Musically, "Call the Police" is a "typical" Eurodance song which musically incorporates "Romanian music dance vibe".

 Music critics were positive towards "Call the Police", noting the track as being catchy and comparing it to band member Inna's works.
 For promotion, an accompanying music video for the single was shot by Roman Burlaca at Palatul Noblesse.
 Commercially, "Call the Police" experienced moderate success on music charts; while it peaked at number six on Poland's Airplay Top 100, the track reached position 64 in Romania.